Williamson College of the Trades – COVID-19 Information

 All campus spaces — classrooms, shops, dormitories, dining spaces, administrative offices, etc. are in operation.

-Given the high rate of transmission of the COVID-19 variants, the college will continue to conduct both diagnostic and screening testing of both students and employees.
+Given the high rate of transmission of the COVID-19 variants, the college will continue to conduct diagnostic testing of both students and employees.
 Diagnostic testing is intended to identify current infection in individuals and is performed when a person has signs or symptoms consistent with COVID-19 or when someone has been exposed to a known positive COVID-19 individual.
 Screening testing is intended to identify infected people who are asymptomatic and do not have known, suspected, or reported exposure to SARS-CoV-2.
-Screening helps to identify unknown cases so that measures can be taken to prevent further transmission.

 Contact Tracing, Isolation and Quarantine